alfredwester/Zazu/README.md

 # Zazu php mvc-cms framework

-## A cusomizable cms framework for php websites
+## A customizable cms framework for php websites
 - Possibility to create and use a you own theme
 - Plugins can be used to add additional functionality